 During the era, the Satanic church and ritualistic cult movements sparked hysteria among common people, later peaking in the “Satanic Panic” of the 1980s.
 Such paranoia paved the way for classic horror films such as Rosemary’s Baby, The Exorcist (1973) or The Omen (1976).

 To make the story as eerie as possible, the narrative follows the pregnancy of Rosemary Woodhouse (Mia Farrow), the ash-blond haired, frail and almost haggard woman, who just moved in a fancy Manhattan condo with her ambitious husband, Guy Woodhouse (John Cassavetes), to start a family.
-Some neighbours in the apartment building are far from ordinary to say the least, trying to influence the pregnancy of Rosemary and sparking her paranoid thoughts of carrying the son of Satan.
+Some neighbours in the apartment building are far from ordinary to say the least, trying to influence the pregnancy of Rosemary and prompting paranoid thoughts of carrying the son of Satan.

 “To 1966!
 The year one!” as Roman Castevet (Sidney Balckmer) and his wife, Minnie Castevet (Ruth Gordon), the terrifying elderly neighbors of Rosemary Woodhouse yell during a late-night Satanic ceremony.